petercz1/UK_property_mapping/README.md

 These are sent to postcodes.io to turn the postcodes into geocoordinates.

-Lastly, the backend turns the properties array into geoJSON.
+Lastly, the backend turns the properties array into [geoJSON](https://geojson.org/).
 This is sent back to the front-end.
 Total time 5 - 45 seconds.
 Yes, it's slow.
 I don't control the landregistry.

-The front-end then takes the [geoJSON](https://geojson.org/) array, adds colored markers with the price (blue: detached, orange: flats, green: terraced, brown: semi) and then plots them.
+The front-end then takes the geoJSON array, adds colored property markers with the price (detached (blue), flats (orange), terraced (green), semi:(brown)) and then plots them.

 Clicking on a group of markers will spiderfy them if the postcode (and thus coordinates) is the same eg for a block of flats.
 Clicking on an individual marker will open Google and search images for that property.
 You may even be lucky and get the original agent's photos...